andrew/ultimate-awesome/README.md

 - [awesome-ios-security-cn](https://github.com/satan1a/awesome-ios-security-cn) - IOS安全资料整理（中文）.
 - [awesome-search-engine-optimization](https://github.com/thospfuller/awesome-search-engine-optimization) - A curated list of backlink, social signal opportunities, link building strategies and tactics, along with educational opportunities to help improve search engine results and ranking.
 - [awesome-tuist](https://github.com/tuist/awesome-tuist) - A community-driven collection of Tuist related posts, plugins, talks, and much more.
+- [awesome-rust-cloud-native](https://github.com/awesome-rust-cloud-native/awesome-rust-cloud-native) - A curated list of awesome Cloud Native Rust frameworks, libraries and software.
+- [Awesome-Open-AI-Sora](https://github.com/Curated-Awesome-Lists/Awesome-Open-AI-Sora) - Sora AI Awesome List – Your go-to resource hub for all things Sora AI, OpenAI's groundbreaking model for crafting realistic scenes from text.
+Explore a curated collection of articles, videos, podcasts, and news about Sora's capabilities, advancements, and more.
 - [awesome-ai-tools](https://github.com/eudk/awesome-ai-tools) - 🔴 VERY LARGE AI TOOL LIST! 🔴  Curated list of AI Tools  - Updated 2026.
-- [Awesome-Interleaving-Reasoning](https://github.com/Osilly/Awesome-Interleaving-Reasoning) - Interleaving Reasoning: Next-Generation Reasoning Systems for AGI.
 - [awesome-snowflake](https://github.com/Snowflake-Labs/awesome-snowflake) - A curated list of resources about Snowflake.
 - [awesome-llm-courses](https://github.com/wikit-ai/awesome-llm-courses) - A curated list of awesome online courses about Large Langage Models (LLMs).
-- [awesome-rust-cloud-native](https://github.com/awesome-rust-cloud-native/awesome-rust-cloud-native) - A curated list of awesome Cloud Native Rust frameworks, libraries and software.
 - [awesome-long2short-on-lrms](https://github.com/hongcheng-gao/awesome-long2short-on-lrms) - Awesome-Long2short-on-LRMs is a collection of state-of-the-art, novel, exciting long2short methods on large reasoning models.
 It contains papers, codes, datasets, evaluations, and analyses.
 - [awesome-material-ui](https://github.com/nadunindunil/awesome-material-ui) - A curated list of Material-UI resources and related projects.
 The main idea is that everyone can contribute here, so we can have a central repository of informations about Material-UI that we keep up-to-date .
 - [awesome-pulumi](https://github.com/pulumiverse/awesome-pulumi) - Curated list of resources on Pulumi.
 - [Awesome-Transformer-based-SLAM](https://github.com/KwanWaiPang/Awesome-Transformer-based-SLAM) - Paper Survey for Transformer-based SLAM.
 - [fucking-awesome-incident-response](https://github.com/Correia-jpv/fucking-awesome-incident-response) - A curated list of tools for incident response.
 With repository stars⭐ and forks🍴.
-- [Awesome-Open-AI-Sora](https://github.com/Curated-Awesome-Lists/Awesome-Open-AI-Sora) - Sora AI Awesome List – Your go-to resource hub for all things Sora AI, OpenAI's groundbreaking model for crafting realistic scenes from text.
-Explore a curated collection of articles, videos, podcasts, and news about Sora's capabilities, advancements, and more.
 - [awesome-storage](https://github.com/dalisoft/awesome-storage) - List of cloud storage providers for individuals and family sorted by minimal plan price.
 - [awesome-complexity](https://github.com/sellisd/awesome-complexity) - An awesome list of complex systems science resources.
 - [awesome-adhd](https://github.com/mrseth01/awesome-adhd) - Awesome Resources for ADHD.